18/1/2023 0 Comments

 It also reduces time spent on the negotiation process, as all information on the home is given upfront to the buyer.
 This limits the potential of any surprises and tells to the buyer that problems may have been found and were repaired so the house is in the best condition possible.

 Pre-listing home inspections are no longer a rarity; instead, they're becoming a valuable part of any seller's marketing.
-In some markets it's estimated that the number of home owners choosing to conduct a pre-listing home inspection has increased to 85% in the last one to two years.
+In some markets it's estimated that the number of home owners choosing to conduct a pre-listing home inspection has increased to 85% over the past decade.

 Sellers or Realtors who pay for a pre-listing home inspection know it's a small price to pay - average cost is $450 for a check list covering over 1,500 items in a home.
 The result is that they're more prepared to sell the home quickly for the highest valuation and that home buyers are more receptive to enter into a sale because they feel comfortable with all the information on the home's condition being disclosed upfront.